customwrapperoffline/custom-vladniki12locksapk/README.md

 WARNING: This is not done yet!
 Should be complete soon.
 This repository is an custom APK of the game 'Vlad and Niki: 12 Locks'.
 If you want, you can change the code.
 The current version of this game is v1.21.
+I am not currently editing this, as it is an "busy day".

 NOTE: The Russian language has switched to the Czech language.
 I also added my name into the Info, so I have credit.
 Czech translations are not accurate, and there are limited characters, next update should cover that.